 Level 2 Avalanche Course Overview

 Understanding avalanches and their dangers is a must for any climber, skier, or backcountry enthusiast.
 We offer avalanche education courses following the established curriculum of the American Institute for Avalanche Research and Education (AIARE).
-Our Level 2 courses take place in the heart of the Pacific Northwest on Mount Rainier and Mount Baker, Washington.
+Our Level 2 courses take place in the heart of the Pacific Northwest on Mount Rainier, Mount Baker, and Stevens Pass in Washington.

 The Level 2 AIARE course is a three-day/24-hour course that provides backcountry travelers an opportunity to advance their decision making skills in more complicated situations such as being a leader within a small travel group, traveling in more complicated terrain, and/or developing a travel plan where resources are scarce.
 The course builds on the introductory avalanche hazard management model introduced in the AIARE 1 and adds to it the evaluation of critical hazard assessment factors.
 Students will describe and discuss weather, snowpack and avalanche processes, and identify how these processes relate to observations and travel within avalanche terrain.